Athens Photo World 2024

 The two-day digital screenings, an initiative presented to the public for the first time this year, is organized by Athens Photo World with the significant support of PPC and the Ministry of Culture.

-The Athens Photo World Award is an important focal point for Greek photojournalists, as it gives them another opportunity to showcase their work; in addition to financial support.
+The Athens Photo World Award is a significant point of interest for Greek photojournalists, as – beyond the financial support – it is another opportunity to showcase their work.

-The jury is made up each year of three members, who are chosen by the Athens Photo World team.
+The jury consists each year of three members, different every time, who are selected by the Athens Photo World team.

-The aim is –and so far has been achieved– to include on the jury professionals with different photographic orientations, such as photojournalists alongside academics and fine art photographers or photo editors from major news and online organisations.
+The goal is – and so far it has been achieved – to have professionals of different photographic orientations participate in the jury, such as photojournalists alongside academics and fine-art photographers or photo editors from major news or online organizations.

-This year, Athens Photo World, with the financial support of the Ministry of Culture and PPC, is organising for the sixth year running the annual Photojournalism Contest, for professional photographers living and working in Greece and/or Cyprus.
+This year, Athens Photo World, with the financial support of the Ministry of Culture and PPC, is organizing for the sixth year the annual Photojournalism competition, for professional photographers who live and work in Greece and / or Cyprus.

-Athens Photo World will award this year a total of five thousand euros (5,000 euros) to three completed or ongoing documentary or photojournalistic photography projects, as follows:
+This year Athens Photo World will award a total amount of five thousand euros (5,000 euros) to three completed or ongoing documentary photography or photojournalism projects as follows:

 Second Prize: One Thousand Five Hundred euros (1,500 euros)